drduh/YubiKey-Guide/README.md

 # Backup

-Once GPG keys are moved to YubiKey, they cannot be moved again!
-Create an **encrypted** backup of the keyring and consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup.
+Once keys are moved to YubiKey, they cannot be moved again!
+Create an **encrypted** backup of the keyring and consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.

 **Tip**: The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.